venkateswarlu-kasireddy/My-python-journey/README.md

 break in loops :
-helos to stop the looping in while loops
+helps to stop the looping in while loops